CoderDojoTC/bipes/docs/makerpi/basics/blink.md

 # Blink in BIPES

 ## Overview
-In this lab, we will use BIPES to make the blue on-board LEDs on the Maker Pi blink on and off every half second.
+In this lab, we will use BIPES to make the blue on-board LEDs on the Maker Pi blink on and off every quarter second.
 The only things you need to run this program are

 1. BIPES
 2. a USB cable